Team Sunweb: 'We knew that a good year was coming' – VeloNews.com

 “We knew we would have a good year,” team boss Iwan Spekenbrink told NOS this weekend.
 “That is easy to say afterward, you could say … but to be honest: the proof is there.”

-Dumoulin’s exit in a high-profile move to Jumbo-Visma left Team Sunweb without one central figure heading into 2020 save for Dutch stalwart Wilco Kelderman.
+Dumoulin’s exit in a high-profile move to Jumbo-Visma left Team Sunweb without a central figure heading into 2020 save for Dutch stalwart Wilco Kelderman.
 Spekenbrink’s squad embraced the opportunity to shake things up.

 Jai Hindley, 24, took a stage and second overall at the Giro, and Marc Hirschi, 22, won a stage at the Tour de France and backed up his stellar grand tour with a series of podium placings in marquee one-day races.
-Meanwhile, other under-25s on the sqaud including Cees Bol, Michael Storer and Chris Hamilton all hit their stride.
+Meanwhile, other under-25s on the squad, including Cees Bol, Michael Storer, and Chris Hamilton, all hit their stride.

-The success came off the back of the groundwork laid through 2019 and during the COVID lockdown this spring.
+The success came off the back of the groundwork built through 2019 and during the COVID lockdown this spring.

 Hirschi announced himself as the WorldTour’s newest superstar this season.
-The young Swissman won a stage, twice finished on the podium, and netted the combativity award at the Tour, and in the following weeks, won La Flèche Wallonne and came close at both-Liège Bastogne-Liège and the world championships.
+The young Swiss rider won a stage, twice finished on the podium, and netted the combativity award at the Tour, and in the following weeks, won La Flèche Wallonne, and came close at both-Liège-Bastogne-Liège and the world championships.

 Having risen to the top through the Sunweb development team, seeing Hirschi hit the big time was all the more rewarding for Spekenbrink.